utec-cs2901-2019-2/easy-exam-grupo-uno/User-Guide/USER_GUIDE.md

 4. As a teacher I can submit questions
 5. As a user, I can log in
 6. As a user, I can recover my Password
+7. As a tecaher, I can check the answers for my exams
+8. As a user, I can register
+9. As a teacher, I can choose different subjects for my questions
+10. A a teacher, I can choose the number of questions for my exam

 ### **Non-functional requirements**
    1. As a student I can have every functionality of the desktop version in the mobile version